drewloewe/self-assessments/midterm.md

 **2. Performance**

 * Have you completed all the assignments and done all the quizzes and activities?
 * How has your performance been so far?
-Are you on track to earn a B under the basic contract?
 * How, if at all, have you improved as a writer so far?
 * What specific strategies have you used to find a way through confusion, hang-ups, procrastination, your workload and life outside of class, lack of experience, or unfamiliarity with the work?
 These might include using the Writing Center, coming to my office, asking me questions, and other strategies too numerous to name here.